 The next diagram shows the process of optimizing and calculating inductors in SMPS, for a buck converter application.

-Circuit Schematic Buck Converter
+Circuit Diagram Buck Converter

 The same process applies for this set up too, as was done with the above explained boost converter design.